leofabri/hassio_appliance-status-monitor/README.md

 # **Introduction**

-This automation can detect what your appliances are doing, inferring their state from their power consumption.
+This automation can detect what your appliances are doing, inferring their state from power consumption.
 All you need is a smart socket with a power monitoring feature.

 ## Why does this exist?